Frequently Asked Questions – Khalsa Montessori Elementary School

 A charter school in Arizona is a publicly funded school operated through a charter approved by the Arizona State Board for Charter Schools, the Arizona Department of Education or a public school district.
 The Arizona Legislature passed a charter school law that created the first charter schools in 1995.
 Khalsa Montessori Elementary (KMES) was the first school approved by the State Board for Charter Schools in 1996 (the second year of the charter legislation).
 KMES was recently unanimously approved for a second 15 year charter school contract by the Arizona State Board for Charter Schools.

 What is in a charter school’s charter?

 The charter contains the school’s history, goals, mission statement, educational philosophy, curriculum, assessments, organizational structure, operational and financial plan, special education policies, Articles of Incorporation and Bylaws.
 The KMES charter is available for review in the Khalsa Montessori Administration Office.

 Are there tuition or enrollment fees paid for charter school enrollment?

 No, there are no tuition or enrollment fees.
 The school is paid by the state per child according to the students’ attendance.
-KMES does have an Activity Fee for field trips, art supplies, and special programs.
-The current fee is $200/child per year for a primary K student [grades K-3 and] , $300/child per year for Lower Elementary (grades 1-3) and $400/child per year for Upper Elementary (grades 4-6).
-There is a discount for lower income families according to Income Eligibility Guidelines.
+KMES does encourage all students to participate on field trips and there is a fee involved.
+This fee is based on the program level and increases for the Upper Elementary program where overnight field trips are introduced and are an integral part of the development of these age groups.
+Lower income families may qualify for a discount according to the annual Income Eligibility Guidelines and communication to the school of financial hardship.
 For charter Kindergarten students, the Khalsa Montessori Primary School offers a morning half-day program for which private school tuition fees are charged.
 This supplements the half-day charter program paid by the state.